Hipsterfil998/Marianna_head/data/README.md

 - text
 - url

+## 10. napoli_wiki_500_filtered.tsv

+This is the filtered version of wiki_napoli_500.tsv; the dataset was obtained by asking Llama 3.2 3B to filter texts according to the adherence to guidelines contained in the prompt.
+The relevance of the text is established by asking the model to evaluate the title of the text chunk and classifying it as RELEVANT or NON-RELEVANT.
+The dataset headers are:

+- summary
+- title
+- url
+- content
+- links

 ---

 These datasets, specifically wiki_naples_expanded_hyper.tsv, have been used to provide a knowledge base for the talking head "Marianna".
 This application demonstrates the practical use of the curated data in creating an interactive and informative virtual agent focused on Naples-related topics.